 In particular, Stage 4 is a time when the following can be addressed and resolved:

 - Old rivalries and jealousies

 These two issues stand in the way of families being able to bond together as strongly as they could and love one another unconditionally.
 Some family members, however, may react to this opportunity with anxiety instead of with enthusiasm.
 Rather than seizing the opportunity, they may try to avoid facing these issues.
 However, facing up to them offers the best opportunity for the family as a whole to move on together to a happier future.
 In this way the process of family grief can set the stage for growth and renewal for all involved.

 The final stage of grief actually begins with the funeral and the celebration of the life of the now-lost family member.
 This is a time of mixed emotions, to be sure, including both sadness and relief.
 If the family has successfully negotiated the previous four stages, however, this final stage also opens yet another door: to collective as well as personal renewal.
 It can be a celebration of life as much as it is a marking of a loss.
 It can be a time of creativity and planning, as the family decides, for example, how it will commemorate anniversaries and birthdays.

 As much as Stage 5 is a time for remembrances, it is also a time for looking forward, to revitalized relationships and to new family traditions.

-Adapted from Saying Goodbye by Barbara Okun, Ph.D. and Joseph Nowinski, Ph.D. by arrangement with Berkley Publishing Group, a member of Penguin Group (USA), Inc, Copyright © 2011 by Harvard University.
+Adapted with permission from Saying Goodbye by Barbara Okun, Ph.D. and Joseph Nowinski, Ph.D. by arrangement with Berkley Publishing Group, a member of Penguin Group (USA), Inc, Copyright © 2011 by Harvard University.